 The famous marble of Paros: The Marble of Paros is one of the world's finest marble varieties, famous since ancient times.
-Its main characteristics are clearness, limpidness and its ability to capture the light, which offers original plasticity in the sculptures and make it one of the most unique materials of classical architecture.
+Its main characteristics are clearness, limpidity and its ability to capture the light, which offers original plasticity in the sculptures, making it one of the most unique materials of classical architecture.

-The main rival of the Parian marble in antiquity was the Pentelic marble, which is also flawless white, albeit with a uniform, faint yellow tint that makes it shine with a golden hue under sunlight.
-The Pentelic marble was also widely used in temple and statue construction.
+The main rival of the Parian marble in antiquity was the Pentelic marble (originating from Mount Pentelicus in Athens), which is also flawless white, albeit with a uniform, faint yellow tint that makes it shine with a golden hue under sunlight.
+Pentelic marble was also widely used in temple and statue construction.